 For fresh and tasty mojitos, try Batey on Centauro Norte street.
 This street also houses many live music bars for a taste of Tulum’s night life.

 Since this was a long trip, we decided to save money on accommodation and stay in Tulum city instead of a beach resort.
-We chose Secret Garden for its favourable reviews on Tripadvisor and its proximity to the ADO bus station which would take us to our next stop, Valladolid.
-The hotel was comfortable and featured a lovely garden with lots of singing birds in the morning (if you are a light sleeper, maybe this place is not for you).
+We chose Secret Garden for its proximity to the ADO bus station which would take us to our next stop, Valladolid.
+The hotel was comfortable and featured a lovely garden.
+Rooms start at $47 USD/night.
+Read reviews and book here.

 Good to know